Schnitzel/hass-miner/README.md

 Controll your Braiins OS+ enabled Bitcoin miner from Home Assistant.

-Uses a [forked](https://github.com/Schnitzel/minerInterface) version of the awesome [minerInterface](https://github.com/UpstreamData/minerInterface) by [UpstreamData](https://github.com/UpstreamData) to talk to the APIs of the miners
+Uses [pyasic](https://github.com/UpstreamData/pyasic) by [UpstreamData](https://github.com/UpstreamData) to talk to the APIs of the miners.

 **This component will set up the following platforms.**